The digital world is awash in free phone apps — software to help you sleep better, hail a ride or tell English ivy from poison ivy.

-Apple and Google alone offer more than 7.2 million apps — most of them free — for playing games, watching movies, making phone calls.
-Press a few buttons, hit “Install” and in moments you're sharing photos or trading stocks.
+Apple and Google alone offer roughly 5.5 million apps combined — most of them free — for playing games, watching movies or making phone calls.
+Press a few buttons, hit Install and in moments you’re sharing photos or trading stocks.

 So much convenience and help at your fingertips sounds great.
 But is it really?
 As your folks probably told you and you’ve passed along to your kids: “Nothing’s free.”

 This is also why marketing companies own apps such as WeatherBug — New York-based GroundTruth is its parent company — and so many others.
 The app is the bait.
 When you bite, they collect and sell your data.

 Was this what you expected when you read “free?”
 Internet use soared during the pandemic as people around the world quarantined and turned to their devices to stay connected.